zamzterz/Flask-pyoidc/docs/configuration.md

 # Configuration

-## Provider & Client Configuration

 Both static and dynamic provider configuration discovery, as well as static and dynamic client registration, is supported.
 The different modes of provider configuration can be combined with any of the client registration modes.

 ## Client Configuration
 ---